Weeknight Chicken Chop Suey

 - 3 cups hot cooked brown rice

 - In a large cast-iron or other heavy skillet, heat oil over medium heat.
 Add chicken, herbs and lemon zest; saute until lightly browned.
 Add next five ingredients.
 Stir in 3/4 cup water, pineapple juice and teriyaki sauce; bring to a boil.
-Reduce heat; simmer, covered, until chicken juices run clear and carrots are tender, 10-15 minutes.
+Reduce heat; simmer, covered, until chicken is no longer pink and the carrots are tender, 10-15 minutes.

 - Combine cornstarch and remaining water.
 Gradually stir into chicken mixture.
 Bring to a boil; cook and stir until thickened, about 2 minutes.
 Serve with rice.